ahx/openapi_first/README.md

 ## Global configuration

-You can configure default options gobally:
+You can configure default options globally:

 ```ruby
 OpenapiFirst.configure do |config|